maranomynet/mithril-mu/README.md

 };
 ```

-In which `div.box` will alert first 'Hi all!' and then 'Hello World!' when clicked, and the `<input>` will automatically have the value `ctrl.inputText`, and update it on input.
+In which `div.box` will alert first 'Hi all!' and then 'Hello World!' when clicked, and the `<input>` will automatically show the value `ctrl.inputText`, and update it on input.

 **Notes:**